jeremycline/jcline.org/_posts/2021-04-30-hdr-in-linux-p1.md

 cd/m².
 However, as we've already established, the sun is not safe to look at so it would be best to not faithfully reproduce it on a display.
 Even if we restrict ourselves to the 0.000001-100,000,000 cd/m² range, the power requirements and heat produced would be astronomical.
-Additionally, the human eye cannot simultaneously detect the full range so our efforts at realism would be wasted.
 We have to attempt to represent the world using a smaller luminance range than we actually experience.
 In other words, we have to compress the luminance range of our world to fit the luminance range of the display.
 This process is often referred to as "tone-mapping".

-### Dynamic Range
+## Dynamic Range

 Dynamic range is the ratio between the smallest value and largest value.
 When used in reference to displays, the value is luminance.